The Banner Saga: Plot

 Meanwhile, Juno, the woman whose body was next to Eyvind when Hakon's caravan found him, awakens in the ruins of Ridgehorn, to find the gigantic serpent facing her.
 After unsuccessfully trying to kill her, the serpent speaks to her, revealing that it was supposed to swallow what was left of the world, but is deeply troubled by the presence of a "darkness" taking over the world instead.
-After the serpent leaves, Juno contacts Eyvind by telepathy, urging him to leave Einartoft and meet her down south in the city of Sigrholm.
+After the serpent leaves, Juno contacts Eyvind telepathically, urging him to leave Einartoft and meet her down south in the city of Sigrholm.

 Eyvind pleads with Rook to lead him to Sigrholm.
 Rook agrees, as Einartoft is already doomed, and the caravan leaves, soon warned by Ubin and other survivors catching up with them that the city fell a few hours after they left.
 When the caravan reaches the unwelcoming city of Sigrholm, Juno is nowhere to be found.
 Despite Eyvind's protests, Rook decides the only hope they have left is to find shelter in the fortified city of Boersgard.
 However, they find another city in the brink of chaos, with no boats left and where a group of mercenaries named the Ravens, led by the Varl Bolverk, rules the city.
 Boersgard finds itself stuck between the sea and a Dredge host.
 More Dredge arrive every day, while supplies are running out and widespread riots are tearing the city apart from the inside, as Rook and his friends decide their only hope resides in building new boats to leave by the sea before it is too late.
 As the city's defenses are about to fall before their goal is achieved, they are saved by Juno, together with Hakon, Prince Ludin and an army of Varl who escaped Einartoft at the last moment.
 Despite this brief moment of triumph, they soon find themselves in more trouble, as Bellower and yet more Dredge arrive.
 With the help of Rook, Juno creates a magic arrow.
-The Dredge would rout if Bellower was defeated and, although he is immortal, the arrow would hit his mind, convincing him of his own death and making him fall into a coma.
+The Dredge would rout if Bellower was defeated and, although he is immortal, the arrow would affect his mind, convincing him of his own death and making him fall into a coma.
 The player is given the choice to give the arrow to either Rook or Alette.
 The one chosen ultimately hits Bellower, allowing their companions to defeat him and make the Dredge army flee, but is killed by Bellower after shooting him.
 Some time later, the unified caravans of Rook and Hakon leave Boersgard together with the Ravens on newly constructed boats, afflicted with grief, after giving Rook / Alette a proper farewell and funeral.